Are you Tired of Loose Dentures? Consider Mini Dental Implants

 We will carefully examine your oral status, bone density, and medical history to determine whether full or mini implants would be best for you.

-This procedure is done by our in-house periodontist, please call today to schedule an appointment!
+This procedure is done by our in-house periodontist, please call today or schedule an appointment!